-11.3The Inclusion Officer who is ‘on call’ is available to support children during the time out and reflection time if needed.
+12.4 The Inclusion Officer who is ‘on call’ is available to support children during the time out and reflection time if needed.

-12.Serious breaches
+13.Serious breaches

-The above process may not be applicable in some circumstances e.g. bullying, physical assault, deliberate damage, racist behaviours, unacceptable language aimed at members of staff/pupils, sexism, sexual violence (rape, assault by penetration, or sexual assault – intentional sexual touching), and sexual harassment (unwanted contact of a sexual nature – comments, jokes, taunting, interfering with clothes).
-Serious breaches of behaviours are logged on MyConcern and categorised as a ‘Significant incident’.
+The above process may not be applicable in some circumstances e.g. theft, fighting, deliberate damage to property, physical assault (against a member of staff or pupil), unacceptable language/behaviours aimed at members of staff/pupils (sexualised or racist language or behaviours), bullying, sexism, sexual violence (rape, assault by penetration, or sexual assault – intentional sexual touching), and sexual harassment (unwanted contact of a sexual nature – comments, jokes, taunting, interfering with clothes- refer to Child protection and safeguarding Policy Section 7, for actions to be taken when there are incidents of child-on-child sexual abuse).
+Serious breaches of behaviours are logged on Integris.
 This will be analysed on a half-termly basis.

-12.1 Complex issues that require further investigation will be referred to the Inclusion Officers, in order to ensure the response is proportionate, considered, supportive and decided on a case-by-case basis.
+13.1 Complex issues that require further investigation will be referred to the Inclusion Officers, in order to ensure the response is proportionate, considered, supportive and decided on a case-by-case basis.
 Both victim and alleged perpetrators will be listened to so that appropriate support will be given to all of the pupils involved, strategies in place to support the victim, and alleged perpetrators behaviour is changed.

-12.2 Every staff member has the responsibility to fill in the correct paperwork for physical aggression directed towards themselves (see Abuse, aggression and violence incident report).
+13.2 Every staff member has the responsibility to fill in the correct paperwork for physical aggression directed towards themselves (see Abuse, aggression and violence incident report).